 Tissue Plasminogen Activator (t-PA)

-t-PA must be administered within 3 hours of the first stroke symptoms
+For most patients, t-PA must be administered within 3 hours of the first stroke symptoms

 One of the treatments that stroke patients may receive is tissue plaminogen activator (t-PA).
 T-PA is an enzyme found naturally in the body, which converts, or activates, plasminogen into the enzyme plasmin to dissolve blood clots blocking flow to the brain.